developer-onizuka/HiveMetastore/README.md

 ```

 # 6. Query the persistent table after restarting Spark Session
+You can query again even after spark.stop() and creating the session again.
 ```
 spark.sql("SELECT * FROM products_new WHERE StandardCost > 2000").show()
 +---------+--------+---------+---------+----------------+-------------+------------+-------------+--------------------+